 7 Signs of a Dead Tooth

-What are dead tooth symptoms that I should be on the lookout for?
+What are the symptoms of a dead tooth that I should be on the lookout for?
 If you are concerned that you may have a dead tooth, seven of the main signs of a dead tooth are:

 Treatment Options For a Dead Tooth

-• Root canal therapy.
+For cosmetic purposes, a restoration like a veneer or crown will be placed on the tooth, or internal bleaching can be performed to try to match the discoloration to its normal hue.
 A root canal is the only way to save a dead tooth and involves removing the pulp and cleaning the site to prevent infections.
-Once the pulp has been removed and the area thoroughly cleansed, a filling will be placed in the opening and the roots will be sealed.
+Once the pulp has been removed and the area thoroughly cleansed, a filling will be placed in the opening, and the roots will be sealed.

-• Extraction.
-If your dead tooth cannot be saved with a root canal, your only other option is to have it removed completely.
-In the event that you need an extraction, a replacement tooth (dental implant) will be placed in the space where the dead tooth was.
+If a root canal cannot save your dead tooth, your only other option is to have it removed completely.
+In this case, a replacement tooth (a dental implant) will be placed in the space where the dead tooth was.

 Related Articles